San Antonio de Areco, at just an hour and a half north of the Buenos Aires, is the perfect introduction to Argentine rural and gaucho culture.

 How to Get To San Antonio de Areco

-San Antonio is about 115 km north of the city.
-It is a 1-2 hour drive from Buenos Aires, depending on just how much city you have to cross to get out of town.
+San Antonio is 115 km north of Buenos Aires.
+It is a 1.5-2 hour drive, depending on how much city you have to cross to get out of town.

-If you’re coming on a day trip, you can book this popular excursion to visit downtown and an estancia.
+If you’re coming on a day trip, you can book this popular excursion to visit the town’s artisans in the morning then an estancia.
 It takes care of all the details in one fell swoop.
 Otherwise, you can hire a driver from the city for the day.

-The drive is a relatively easy one taking Ruta 8 the majority of the way.
+The drive is an easy one once you are out of the city, taking Ruta 8 the majority of the way.

-Want itinerary inspiration?
-To see and do more along the way, you could have lunch at La Pebeta or visit the Gamboa winery, both in Campana.
-Use the car to rent a house in the countryside outside of Areco and stay for a couple of days.
-Do one day at an estancia, another in town and by your house’s pool.
+🚘Road trip inspiration: If you rent a car, here is a route I’d recommend.
+Have lunch at La Pebeta or visit the Gamboa winery on the way into Areco.
+Both are in Campana.
+Use the freedom of a rental car to rent a house in the countryside outside of San Antonio de Areco.
+Stay for a couple of days.
+Spend one day at an estancia and the other in town and enjoy the pool that your house likely has.

 When to visit San Antonio de Areco

-You can come all year, each season will have its charm.
+San Antonio de Areco is lovely all year.
+Each season has its charm.
 What may change your experience however, is what day of the week you come.

 The pueblos in Buenos Aires receive huge influxes of tourism on the weekends – Friday through Sunday.
 People from Buenos Aires leave the city for a bit of peace every weekend and flood the surrounding towns, whose restaurants and hotels cater to them.